ArchaeoTimo/BurialMoundsPredictiveModel/script/03_ModelValidation/03.1_Spatial Cross Validation/README.md

 ## How to run
 All datasets that need further specification are marked with "# <-- adjust" in the python script.

-The script is executed from PowerShell using the *PowerShell_Prompt_pointbased_model* prompt.
+The script is executed from PowerShell using the *PowerShell_Prompt_SpatialCrossValidation* prompt.
 The location of the python script needs to be specified in the PowerShell prompt.